Picovoice/rhino/README.md

   - Turn off all lights
 setColor:
   - Set the kitchen lights to blue
-lowerIntensity:
-  - Dim the lights
-  - Make the lights darker
 ```

 In examples above, each voice command is called an **expression**.
 Expressions are what we expect the user to utter